 8.17.2.1 General

-The purpose of the Broadcast Session Modification procedure is to request the NG-RAN node to update the broadcast area or the MBS information related to a previously established MBS session.
+The purpose of the Broadcast Session Modification procedure is to request the NG-RAN node to update the MBS session resources or the area related to a previously established broadcast MBS session.
 The procedure uses non-UE associated signalling.

 8.17.2.2 Successful Operation